 It’s important to note that NACMHD approval does not guarantee that a research concept will become a program announcement (PA), request for applications (RFA), or request for proposals (RFP).
 That decision is made based on scientific and programmatic priorities and the availability of funds.
 Also, the summaries posted here do not include the award mechanism (R01, R21, or any of the 50 other mechanisms) or the funds allocated for a particular concept.
 Such information is not available until an approved concept formally becomes an FOA and is published in the NIH Guide to Grants and Contracts.

-Current Approved Research Concepts
+Past Approved Research Concepts